pulumi/pulumi-hugo/themes/default/content/docs/support/troubleshooting.md

 ```

 This is the preferred way to solve this issue.
 In this form all resource function calls will always execute asynchronously,
 returning their result through a `Promise<...>`.
 The result of the call is then wrapped into an `Output` so it can easily be
 passed as a resource input and to make it [simple to access properties]({{< relref "/docs/intro/concepts/inputs-outputs#lifting" >}}) off of it.

-If you do not want to change all calls to be `async` (perhaps because only one is encountering a problem), you can alternatively
-update only specific problematic calls to be asynchronous like so:

 #### Invoke the resource function asynchronously

+Use this method to update only specific problematic calls to be asynchronous.

 ```ts
 const ids = pulumi.output(aws.ec2.getSubnetIds(..., { provider, async: true })); // or